 Attention: This information is to be used as general guidelines and may not be updated to meet the current requirements.
 Before you travel, be sure to contact the appropriate authorities for your destination country.

-2. Rabies Vaccination and Certificate: All pets must have an original Rabies Certificate signed by the vet.
-The Rabies vaccine must be at least 21 days old and less than one year old to apply for the import permit.
+All pets must have an original Rabies Certificate signed by the vet.
+The rabies vaccine must be at least 21 days old.

 Dogs: Canine Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP).
-Bordatella (also known as "kennel cough" vaccine) is required for pets who are boarding and generally recommended for pet safety.
+Bordetella (also known as "kennel cough" vaccine) is required for pets who are boarding and generally recommended for pet safety.

 Cats: Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia (FVRCP).